cmda-minor-web-1718/real-time-web-project/readme.md

 - Twitter Stream Api
 - Twitter Api

+### Socket.io

+Socket.io is used to emit a new client when a new tweet is tweeted.
+Socket.io is also used to emit when an error has occured.

 ## The web app

 When a user goes to the website, the app primarily shows two dropdowns, which contain all the football teams from the Dutch Eredivisie.
 These clubs are rendered by a clubs.JSON file that exists on the server.
 A user can select a home-, and a away team.
 When the submit button is clicked, the magic happens.